jasonliu2050/project/README.md

 We also use MNIST training set, which is much more larger compair to Sklearn training Digits set, it contains 42,000 samples in total and 784 features.
 Each sample in the dataset represent an image that is 28 pixels in height and 28 pixels in width, hence the total of 784 pixels.
 Same as Sklearn,  each image is labelled with their corresponding category that is the actual digit from 0 to 9.
 Convolutional neural networks (CNNs) algorithm is used for this training set.

-### Methods
+### Methods Using Sklearn
-We use Support Vector Machines (SVMs) and Nearest Neighbor (NN) techniques to solve the problem.
+For Sklearn training set, we use Support Vector Machines (SVMs) and Nearest Neighbor (NN) techniques to solve the problem.
 The tasks involved are the following:

 1. Load Digit Dataset (sklearn recommended ways to load datasets)
 2. Simple visualization and classification of the digits dataset (Picture 1)